vi-me-vi/stt/README.md

   \/_____/     \/_/     \/_/
    Simple    Terminal   Typer

-Usage: stt [OPTION] SOURCE
+Usage:·stt·[OPTION]·SOURCE

 Options:
-  -h,--help     Display help message
-  -f,--file     TEXT Path to file, used for typing -u,--url      TEXT URL of a PLAINTEXT page, used for typing
+  -h,--help                     Display help message -f,--file                     Use local file as source -u,--url                      Use URL to a webpage as source -p,--preserve_formatting      Preserve original formatting of the source
 ```

 ## If you want to try it out